WHAT IS PELVIC FLOOR PHYSIOTHERAPY?

 Pelvic floor physiotherapy or pelvic physiotherapy, as it is also known, involves the assessment and treatment of various conditions that affect the pelvic floor in both men and women.

 Pelvic floor dysfunction can be caused by either weak pelvic floor muscles (hypotonicity), or tight pelvic floor muscles (hypertonicity).

 - Chronic pelvic pain

 - Urinary frequency, urgency, hesitancy, stopping and starting of the urine stream, painful urination, or incomplete emptying

 - Constipation, straining, pain during or after bowel movements

 - Unexplained pain in your low back, pelvic region, hips, genital area, or rectum

 - Pain during or after intercourse, orgasm, or sexual stimulation

 - Uncoordinated muscle contractions causing the pelvic floor muscles to spasm

 Pelvic floor physiotherapy involves both internal and external examinations, completed by a trained pelvic physiotherapist, to provide a thorough assessment of the joints and tissues affecting the pelvic floor.
-In order to accurately assess the structures of the pelvic floor, assess ones ability to contract and relax muscles, and identify the affected tissues, an internal examination of such structures is often required.
+An internal examination is often required in order to accurately assess the structures of the pelvic floor, assess one’s ability to contract and relax muscles, and identify the affected tissues.
 Internal muscle function, muscle tightness, strength and endurance, cannot be properly assessed and/or treated from an external examination only.